cyclus/cyclus.github.com/source/basics/glossary.rst

   commodity

-    A name assigned to a class of resources. |cyclus| determines the flow of resources during a time step based on the supply of and demand for commodities based on :term:`agent`\ 's requests and bids for those commodities.
+    A name assigned to a class of resources. |cyclus| determines the flow of resources during a time step based on the supply of and demand for commodities based on :term:`agent's <agent>` requests and bids for those commodities.

+  dynamic resource exchange

+    the methodology that governs time step behavior in |cyclus| -- see :doc:`Dynamic Resource Exchange <../module/dre>`

   plug-in